signag/raspi-cam-srv/docs/CamCalibration.md

 The process of photo taking is automatic:

 When the pattern is presented to the cameras so that it is fully visible in both cameras, the system will try to find the specified number of corners.
-Only of this is successful, the image will be stored.
+Only if this is successful, the image will be stored.
 After 2 seconds, the next pair of images will be analyzed until sufficient photos have been taken.

 The process is started with button **Start taking Pattern Photos** which will request a confirmation: